samelstob/notes/management-notes/wit/ghc-2015-keynote-duy-loan-le.md

 impose"

-"When I talk about collaborating with ourselves and breaking our own personal limitation I'm talking about the willingness to assess our inner potential and the courage to let it rise and shine.
-The clarity to not let the situation that we are in cloud our vision to see beyond the present impossibility.
-I'm talking about the confidence and the faith in our own dreams - chase them accomplish them and do good with that.
-The wisdom as we go through life to not only believe in ourselves but even more important to believe in others"
+"When I talk about collaborating with ourselves and breaking our own personal limitation I'm talking about

+i) the willingness to assess our inner potential and the courage to let it rise and shine.

+ii) The clarity to not let the situation that we are in cloud our vision to see beyond the present impossibility.

+iii) I'm talking about the confidence and the faith in our own dreams - chase them accomplish them and do good with that.

+iv) The wisdom as we go through life to not only believe in ourselves but even more important to believe in others"

 "I worry about the younger workforce and the scale of importance of relationship building in their mind and their know-how of how to go about